dkhrunov/ngx-mfe/projects/ngx-mfe/README.md

 - Deleted the `parseMfeString` helper function;
 - Renamed the `loadMfeModule` helper function to `loadMfe` and added optional parameter `options: LoadMfeOptions`. `LoadMfeOptions` has property a `moduleName`, that sets a custom name for the Module class within the opened file, and has `type` that specify type of Module Federation;
 - Renamed the `MfeService` to `MfeComponentFactoryResolver`;
-- `MfeComponentFactoryResolver` has the same method as `MfeService`, but now it can accepts an optional `options` parameter.
+- `MfeComponentFactoryResolver` has the same method as `MfeService`, but now it can accepts an optional `options: MfeComponentFactoryResolver` parameter.
 This parameter extends `LoadMfeOptions` type, added a `componentName` parameter, that sets a custom name for the Component class.
 - Added new Input prop to the `MfeOutletDirective` - `options: MfeComponentFactoryResolver`, this parameter provided to `resolveComponentFactory` method of the `MfeComponentFactoryResolver` when resolving the component factory of MFE.
 - Since **v1.1.0** you don't need to expose from `ModuleFederationPlugin` for plugin-based approach both Module and Component, just specify the Module file.

 	The exposed Module key must match the name of the public module without the 'Module' suffix.
 Also, if the name doesn't match, you can specify a custom Module name in the options `{ moduleName: 'CustomName' }` in the property `mfeOutletOptions` iside `MfeOutletDirective` and in the options parameter of the `loadMfeModule` helper function.

 	For the plugin-based approach, when loads MFE using `MfeOutletDirective` you must declare Component in the exposed Module and the Component name must match the exposed Module key without suffix 'Component'.
-Also,if the name doesn't match, you can specify a custom Component name in the Input property `mfeOutletOptions = { componentName: 'CustomName' }`;
+Also, if the name doesn't match, you can specify a custom Component name in the Input property `mfeOutletOptions = { componentName: 'CustomName' }`;

 ### Changes in v1.0.8: